netherwaves/sublima/README.md

 - To complete the **gaseous phase**, move the mouse around the screen.
 A halo should appear in the background.
 - To complete the **liquid phase**, click on all orbs floating around the screen.
 - In the current state of the application, there is no follow-up to the **solid phase**.

+## About fonts
+This project uses TT Norms Light and Thin for text elements.
+Since I do not have the license for these fonts, I cannot include them in this repository; you will need to provide your own properly licensed font files in order to ensure accurate text display on the Processing end of things.